microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/channel-post-messages.md

 ## Request body

 In the request body, supply a JSON representation of a [chatMessage](../resources/chatmessage.md) object.
 Only the body property is mandatory.
-Its properties are optional.
+All other properties are optional.

 ## Response